 You know how orange goes really well with chocolate?
 Well it goes equally well with coffee.

-But you can also add a little bit of chocolate, if you’d like, to turn this into a mocha.
+You could add a little bit of chocolate and turn this into an orange mocha.
+YUM.

 That's what is so great about this cold brew recipe.
 It can be modified to include tons of different flavor options.
 You can even add a little pumpkin and make this a fall favorite.

 Make some cold brew ice cubes ahead of time if you want to ensure there is no dilution from traditional ice melting.

 Also, feel free to change up the flavors you use.
 Cardamom would be delicious.
 And a little bit of vanilla would be heavenly.